brown-band/website/pages/scripts/1996-1997/fall/yale.md

 ## Pregame

-Ladies and gentlemen, friends and alumnae, presenting an organization that can dance the Macarena better than Al Gore, it's the Brown University "hey watch it, that was my foot!"
+Ladies and gentlemen, friends and alumnae, presenting an organization that can dance the Macarena better than Al Gore, it’s the Brown University "hey watch it, that was my foot!"
 Band!

 :sd[Band (light on its feet) enters from sideline, forms football]